rushsky518/lite-kafka-consumer/README.md

 3. Supports consumer to reset partition offset
 4. Supports multiple threads to consume in sequential order
 5. Submit task with a batch of records to multiple consume threads
-6. Supports to control the rate of pulling messages by set commitPeriod
+6. Supports to control the rate of pulling messages by set pollPeriod
+7. Supports to control the rate of committing offsets by set commitInterval
-7. Integrated with brave trace span
+8. Integrated with brave trace span
-8. Supply a onConsumeError api
+9. Supply a onConsumeError api
-9. Wait for more, and any issue is welcome!
+10. Wait for more, and any issue is welcome!

 ```xml
 <dependency>